 One of the BEST Pantry Staple Breakfast Recipes

 This easy sourdough bagels recipe is a fantastic pantry-staple meal!
 It uses almost all ingredients you would have in your dry pantry or cupboards.
 You probably already have a lot of these ingredients on hand!
-Keeping a well-stocked pantry makes it easy to come up with delicious and healthy meals using a few staples you can rotate.
-I made a list of my Top 125 Plant-Based Pantry Staples that always keep on hand.
-And you can check out all my favorite pantry staple recipes on TheHerbeevore.com here.
-By stocking up on healthy whole ingredients you can cook delicious recipes without a trip to the store!
+Keeping a well-stocked pantry makes it easy to come up with delicious and quick meals using a few staples you can rotate.

-Other Healthy Recipes with Sourdough Discard:
+Other Easy Recipes with Sourdough Discard

-Sourdough Bagels Recipe (Vegan)
+Vegan Sourdough Bagels

 Ingredients